-The battles between these children of Abraham foretold the battles that would be waged between their descendants, and these would be, essentially, a series of clashes reflecting the tensions of a material universe attempting to find its spiritual direction.
+The battles between these children of Abraham foretold the battles that would be waged between their descendants.
+And these battles would essentially reflect the tensions of a material universe attempting to find its spiritual direction.

-Abraham learned and then taught his children that true peace, true inner harmony, true purpose, could only be achieved when we make our peace with God ... when we learn how to overcome our natural egocentricity and become beacons of altruism and love ... when we transcend our self-interest and assume our responsibility to refine and spiritualize our universe.
+Abraham learned and then taught his children that true peace, true inner harmony, true purpose, could only be achieved under certain circumstances, namely:

+- when we make our peace with God ... - when we learn how to overcome our natural egocentricity and become beacons of altruism and love ... - when we transcend our self-interest and assume our responsibility to refine and spiritualize our universe.